dafny-lang/dafny/docs/_includes/Types.md

 using the `{:nativeType}` attribute, as explained in section [#sec-nativetype].

-There is a restriction that the value `0` must be part of every newtype.[^fn-newtype-zero]
+There is a current restriction that the value `0` must be part of every numeric newtype.

 Furthermore, for the compiler to be able to make an appropriate choice of representation, the constants in the defining expression as shown above must be known constants at compile-time.
 They need not be numeric literals; combinations of basic operations and symbolic constants are also allowed as described in [Section: Compile-Time Constants](#sec-compile-time-constants).

-[^fn-newtype-zero]: The restriction is due to a current limitation in
-    the compiler.
-This will change in the future and will also open up the possibility for subset types and non-null reference types.

 ## Numeric conversion operations